linpeibiao/MCPDocSearch/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.

-_(Consider adding more detailed contribution guidelines in a separate CONTRIBUTING.md file, covering code style, testing requirements, and the pull request process.)_

 ## Security Notes

 - **Pickle Cache:** This project uses Python's `pickle` module to cache processed data (`storage/document_chunks_cache.pkl`).
 Unpickling data from untrusted sources can be insecure.
 Ensure that the `./storage/` directory is only writable by trusted users/processes.